YoannaPo/YoannaPo/README.md

 ## About me:
 <div style="display: flex; flex-direction: row;" align=left >
  <p>I'm a long-life learner - currently on a Frontend Bertelsmann-Udacity Scholarship.
 I like running 🏃‍♀️ and seeing the glass half full.🥃
 <br><b>I like to work in a fast-paced, challenging, collaborative, and friendly work environment where I can constantly learn new tools while feeling like I'm making a difference.</b>
  </p>
  <div>
   <br>🌐 I'm powered by curiosity
   <br>💻 I'm currently learning JavaScript
   <br>🌱 I'm excited by the possibilities to implement AI solutions in the frontend world
   <br>⚡ Fun fact: I can run a 10-kilometre distance 😃 in a shoe without a sole - from a third kilometre of this run.
-(You can see how my shoe had enough 🤣 on my TT       post here> <a href="https://twitter.com/Joanna_Po_/status/1589392167520256001" target="_blank">
+(You can see how my shoe had enough 🤣 on my TT > <a href="https://twitter.com/Joanna_Po_/status/1589392167520256001" target="_blank">post here</a>
  </div>
 </div>